Skip to content

 • Begin by washing your jars and scrubbing your cucumbers.

-• Fill a canning kettle half full with hot tap water and place it on the stove over high heat.
-Put your lids and rings in a medium saucepan and heat over medium heat.
+• Fill a large canning kettle half full with hot tap water and place it on the stove over high heat.
+You will add your pickle jars to this pot.

 • Put brine ingredients into a Dutch oven and heat to boiling.
 Turn the burner off.

 • Pour the hot brine over the cucumbers, leaving about a 1/2 inch of headspace in each jar.
+Place a lid and a ring on each jar and tighten it.

-• Place a lid and a ring on each jar and tighten it.
-Place the jars into the canning kettle, making sure the water comes up just to the bottom of each ring.
+• Place the jars into the canning kettle, making sure the water comes up just to the bottom of each ring.
 Heat just to a boil and simmer for 15 minutes.
 Be careful when removing hot jars from the kettle.
-Place them on a kitchen towel to cool.
+Using an oven mitt, place them on a kitchen towel to cool.

 Equipment

-• 8 quart-size canning jars and lids
+• 8 quart-size canning jars and lids, or 14 if using pint size jars

 Notes